ThorHexSec/ThorHexSec/README.md

 ## 👾 Alert ("Warning your system is corrupted!")
 ### About me

-- 🇧🇷 Lives in Florianópolis/SC, Brazil <br>
+- 🇧🇷 Lives in Santa Catarina, Brazil <br>
 - ☠️ Passionate about cybersecurity and offensive hacking techniques
 - 🕹️ Game lover, mainly Action Rpg, Horror and Soul's Like
 - 🎶 Hardcore fan of Heavy Metal and EBSM Cyberpunk music style